logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 ### How is access managed with SSO? {#how-is-access-managed-with-sso}

+To access Logz.io through your single sign-on account, **you'll first need to log in to your SSO identity provider**.
+{:.info-box.note}

 When you enable SSO on your account, you're configuring Logz.io to hand off authentication to your identity provider.